 - (b)Pursuant to the R.O.C.
 Securities and Exchange Law, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus. - (c)Pursuant to the R.O.C.
 Securities and Exchange Law, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (d)Pursuant to the R.O.C.
 Securities and Exchange Law, treasury shares should be reissued to the employees or be distributed for equity transfer within three years from the reacquisition date and shares not reissued within the three-year period are to be retired.
-Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition. - (e)On December 24, 2015, the Board of Directors resolved to repurchase 20 million shares of the Company and transferred the shares to employees, all the procedures were in line with related regulations.
-In addition, on February 16, 2016, the Board of Directors resolved to change its motivation of repurchasing treasury shares so that the Company distributed treasury shares for equity transfer.
-The ordinary shares transferred from convertible bonds in 2018 were 5,376 thousand shares.
-As of December 31, 2019, the Company repurchased 20 million shares, including 20 million shares were distributed for equity transfer. - (f)To maintain the Company's credit and the stockholders' equity, the Board of Directors during their meeting resolved to repurchase the Company's shares in the amount of 5 million shares that in accordance with related regulations on November 1, 2017.
-In addition, the Board of Directors resolved to change the purpose of repurchased shares for equity transfer on December 21, 2017.
+Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition. - (e)To maintain the Company's credit and the stockholders' equity, the Board of Directors during their meeting resolved to repurchase the Company's shares in the amount of 5 million shares that in accordance with related regulations on November 1, 2017.
+In addition, the Board of

+Directors resolved to change the purpose of repurchased shares for equity transfer on December 21, 2017.
 The ordinary shares transferred from convertible bonds in 2018 were 2,514 thousand shares.
-As of December 31, 2019, the Company has repurchased its own shares in the amount of 5 million shares, including 2,514 thousand shares were distributed from equity transfer. - (g)The shares which were repurchased by the Company and transferred to employees amounted to 5 million shares in accordance with related regulations, and as resolved by the Board of Directors on June 11, 2018.
+As of December 31, 2020, the Company has repurchased its own shares in the amount of 5 million shares, including 2,514 thousand shares were distributed from equity transfer, remaining 2,486 thousand shares were retired.

+- (f)The shares which were repurchased by the Company and transferred to employees amounted to 5 million shares in accordance with related regulations, and as resolved by the Board of Directors on June 11, 2018.
 The shares transferred to the employees in 2019 were 2,506 thousand shares.
-As of December 31, 2019, the Company has repurchased its own shares in the amount of 2,506 thousand shares and all 2,506 thousand shares were transferred to employees.

-(h)Information on treasury shares reissued to employees is provided in Note 6(16).
+As of December 31, 2020, the Company has repurchased its own shares in the amount of 2,506 thousand shares and all 2,506 thousand shares were transferred to employees. - (g)Information on treasury shares reissued to employees is provided in Note 6(16).